Karsten Warholm: World records and Olympic title

 Warholm later broke his own record by 0.76 seconds at the postponed 2020 Tokyo Olympics, winning gold in a new world record of 45.94 s, an enormous 1.63% improvement on the previous record – the previous improvement of that magnitude was either David Hemery's 0.82 s improvement to 48.12 s in 1968 (1.68%, using fully automatic time), or Glenn Davis's 0.9 s improvement to 49.5 s in 1956 (1.79%, by official records including hand timing by the rules in place at the time).
 Warholm became the first European to win the event since Volker Beck in 1980.
 Warholm's time, the first sub-46 s time for the 400 m hurdles, was faster than 18 runners in the men's 400 m without hurdles.

 The silver medalist in the final, Rai Benjamin, also beat the old record, with a time of 46.17 s; the bronze medalist, Alison dos Santos, was 0.02 seconds short of the old world record with a time of 46.72 s, but joined the other two in bettering the old Olympic record of 46.78 s.
 Warholm broke the old record without using the new "super spikes" worn by many of his competitors; he has criticized those spikes as "bullshit".

 "Karsten vs. Mondo"

-On 4 September 2024, ahead of the Zurich Diamond League, Warholm competed in an exhibition 100 m event against pole vault world record holder Mondo Duplantis.
+On 4 September 2024, ahead of the Zurich Diamond League, Warholm competed in an exhibition 100 m event against pole vault world record holder Armand "Mondo" Duplantis.
 Duplantis won in a new personal best of 10.37 seconds, while Warholm finished a tenth of a second behind at 10.47 seconds, also in a personal best time.